cobeylab/flu_strain_compare/README.md

 Once the dependencies are installed, you can modify the `configuration/config.json` file depending on what you want to do.

 * `position_map_infile`: Path to file to convert to standard H3 numbering.
 File must be in `data` directory.
+The default file will work for any full-length (566 amino acids) H3 sequence.
 * `seq_file`: Path to fasta-formatted file that contains full-length amino acid HA sequences.
 File must be in `data` directory.
+Currently only tested on full-length amino acid sequences of H3 (566 amino acids long).
 * `q1_id`: Sequence ID of the first query strain.
 The sequence id is the first word in the fasta header of the desired sequence.
 * `q1_name`: Name of the first query strain.
 * `q2_id` and `q2_name`: Same as above but for the second query strain.